-(1) Markets and operations

-(i) R&D activities
+- (1) Markets and operations - (i) R&D activities

-Biotechnology-related industries cover a wide range of product fields such as the fields of regenerative medicine/gene and cell therapy, etc. as well as research support fields for the purpose of basic research and biologics development whose direct target customers are universities, public research institutions, companies, and commercial labs, plus an array of other fields covering the environment, energy, food, and information.
+Biotechnology-related industries cover a wide range of product fields such as the fields of regenerative medicine/gene and cell therapy, etc. as well as research support fields for the purpose of basic research and biologics development whose direct target customers are universities, public research institutions, companies, and commercial labs, plus environment, energy, food, and information sectors.

 Under these circumstances, the Group conducts extensive R&D, which it considers important in maintaining its competitive edge.
 However, there is no guarantee that R&D will make progress as planned.
-Clinical development, especially in the field of gene therapy, requires long periods of time, and any delays in R&D may affect the Group's business strategy and performance.
+The development, especially in the field of gene therapy, requires long periods of time, and any delays in R&D may affect the Group's business strategy and performance.